Korea University–Yonsei University rivalry: Baseball

 Baseball was added after liberation.
 The two teams play in the Jamsil Baseball Stadium or Mokdong Baseball Stadium.

 Culture

 The "rivalry" lacks the heated animosity of the typical sports rivalry and is promoted by both institutions as a match-up between friendly rival universities.
 Each year, various celebratory festivals are held before and after the friendship games between the two institutions.
 Students also engage in community service projects together.
 As with most events in the country, the festivities were canceled or transferred online in light of the COVID-19 pandemic.

 Cheer battle

 One of the main spectacles of the "friendship games" is the cheer battles between the students on both sides during each sporting event.
 Students dress in either blue (Yonsei) or red (Korea) and design their own banners to display at the respective venue to support their respective university.
-Both institutions are known for their distinctly unique chants: Yonsei University's chant is Akaraka (아카라카) and Korea University's chant is Ipsilenti (입실렌티).
+Both institutions are known for their distinctly unique chants: Yonsei University's chant is Akaraka (아카라카) and Korea University's chant is Ipselenti (입실렌티).